vaadin/flow/flow-client/README.md

    - OR add the dependency if it is not present.
      - For example, your project may use Vaadin `24.0.0`, but you rebuild the flow client at version `24.1-SNAPSHOT`.
 In this case, you should probably add the `flow-client` dependency to overwrite the version the project is bringing in.
-   - also suggested to delete the dev-bundle (`src/main/dev-bundle`) directory
+   - Delete the dev-bundle (`src/main/dev-bundle`) directory to be sure the project will not use a previously bundled version of the client
-   - also recommended to clean the application project (`mvn vaadin:clean-frontend` or `mvn:flow-clean-frontend`) to be sure that you are using the rebuilt version of the Flow client.
+   - clean the application project (`mvn vaadin:clean-frontend` or `mvn:flow-clean-frontend`) is also recommanded to be sure that you are using the rebuilt version of the Flow client.